Damonlin11/Covid-19-Risk-Assessment-Application/README.md

 1. HTML file (open on a browser)

 Instruction:
-1. Log in the FHIR serve (esacuser/foresaconly)
+1. Log in the FHIR server (esacuser/foresaconly)
 2. Enter patient's ID
 3. Click 'Assess Risk'
 4. A new window should pop-up showing the assessment results.